U.S. DEPARTMENT OF HOMELAND SECURITY

 7. Application Solicitation, Receipt, Processing and Review

-A comprehensive administrative review will commence after an application is received by MUSC.
-This review will assure that all required information and signatures have been completed and submitted.
-MUSC will notify the applicant if the application package is incomplete and/or when an application is deemed to be complete.
-MUSC will then distribute the completed applications to an independent panel of experts for review.
+A complete administrative review will commence following receipt of an application.
+This review will include an assessment to ensure that all required information and signatures have been completed and submitted.
+Applicants will be notified if the application package is incomplete and/or when an application is deemed to be complete.
+The Program Administrator will then distribute the completed applications to an independent panel of experts for review.
 Panel members are technical experts from national laboratories who are intimately involved in DHS/DNDO nuclear forensics programs.
-The applicant may withdraw an application by written request at any time.
+Applicants may withdraw an application by written request at any time.

-The panel will report an approved list of applicants to MUSC.
-MUSC, in turn, will review this list and provide recommendations on the awards to the program sponsor.
-DHS/DNDO reserves the right to make awards based on merit, U.S. Government mission needs, and geographical considerations.
-No more than one award per year is permitted for any single university.
+The review panel will report an approved list of applicants to the Program Administrator.
+The Program Administrator, in turn, will review the list and provide recommendations on the awards to DHS/DNDO.
+DHS/DNDO reserves the right to make awards based on merit, U.S. Government nuclear forensics mission needs, and geographical considerations.
+No more than one new award per year is permitted for any single university.

 8. Evaluation Criteria

-B. Does the applicant demonstrate an understanding of technical nuclear forensics as a scientific discipline?
+A. Does the applicant demonstrate an understanding of technical nuclear forensics as a scientific discipline?
+Does the proposed program align with U.S. Government research priorities as stated in Section 2?

 9. Award Administration

-Following award selection, MUSC will notify each applicant regarding the outcome.
-Applicants not receiving an award who wish to receive feedback may request a written comment by contacting MUSC.
+Following DHS/DNDO award selection, the Program Administrator will notify each applicant of the outcome.
+Applicants not receiving an award who wish to receive feedback may request a written comment by contacting the Program Administrator.

 DHS/DNDO reserves the right to fund, in whole or in part, any, all, or none of the applications submitted.
 All extensions of awards are based on similar reservations including the continuing availability of funds.